In the present international situation there is no sign of global GHG emissions being reversed (into decline).

 o 14 Nov 2016 World Bank Disasters Force 26 Million People into Poverty and Cost $520bn/ year

-o August 2015 ECONOMIC EMERGENCY a report by Citibank The cost of progressing to a low carbon economy just cheaper than an ‘Inaction’ fossil fuel scenario.
+o August 2015 ECONOMIC EMERGENCY a report by Citibank The cost of progressing to a low carbon economy is cheaper than an ‘Inaction’ fossil fuel scenario.
 Climate damage costs of 1.5°C by 2100 and our heading today of 4.5°C warming scenarios are $50 trillion.
-Even a 2.5°C warming costs $30 trillion less than a business-as-usual high global warming scenario.o Large economy countries are keeping the world to a 2C warming target, which is certain suicidal planetary catastrophe, while the position most countries is under 1.5C for their survival- that now applies to all the world. o Food security: Climate change is already having a negative impact on most (if not all) of the worlds main agricultural regions (IPCC AR5 WG2).
-These trends can only increase under increasing climate change. o No climate mitigation agreement As things are (Aug 2015) there is progress for a new global climate agreement at the Dec 2015 UN Paris Climate Conference.
-If there is there will be will be no new measures on reducing global GHG emissions till after 2020, and if there is a new agreement then it will not be binding (only ‘voluntary’ Intended Nationally Determined Contributions).
+Even a 2.5°C warming costs $30 trillion less than a business-as-usual high global warming scenario.o Food security: Climate change is already having a negative impact on most of the worlds main agricultural regions (IPCC AR5 WG2).
+These trends can only increase under increasing climate change. o No climate mitigation agreement As things are (2018) there is no progress for a new binding global climate agreement at and since the Dec 2015 UN Paris Climate Conference.
+There will be will be no new measures on reducing global GHG emissions till after 2020.
+The Paris Agreement is only ‘intended' and voluntary’ called INDCs (Intended Nationally Determined Contributions).

-0 The rate of global temperature increase is at least 10X higher than anything in the past 65 million years .o August 2015 combined INDCs have the world headed for a 3C (to 3.8C with carbon feedbacks) warming by 2100 (Climate Action Tracker) which is a full eventual increase of 5.25C to 6.6C after 2100. o August 2015 NOAA: the first half of 2015 records the highest global temperature rise ever, with severe heat waves, drought and wild fires.
-This follows 2014 the highest annual global warming ever.o May 2015 Refugees.
-A historic 52 million people are fleeing conflict worldwide, a trend that will intensify over the next two decades because of climate change, reports International Rescue Committee chief David Milibando All world economic and energy plans are to keep the world economy on fossil fuels and keep increasing their output. o There is no plan to impose a GHG pollution or carbon tax on large central polluters- without which nothing will change on energy.
+o The rate of global temperature increase is at least 10X higher than anything in the past 65 million years .o All world economic and energy plans are to keep the world economy on fossil fuels and keep increasing their output. o There is no plan to impose a GHG pollution or carbon tax on large central polluters- without which nothing will change on energy.

 o The melting of Greenland and almost all glaciers is increasing, due to today’s global warming.